What is Vertical Up and Down for Welding

 - 6 The final advice I would give is, don’t hurry and ruin your hard work with a silly mistake.

 TIG Welding for Upright Joints

-You can rely on TIG welding for both up and down vertical welding; it’s easier than the MIG welding.
+You can rely on TIG welding for both up and down-vertical welding; it’s easier than MIG welding.
 The best TIG welder always cleans the welding surface before he starts working.

 Learn About Stick Welding

-The vertical stick welding 6013 has been proved as the best electrode for this task; it gives you a correct weld finishing.
+The vertical stick welding 6013 has been proven as the best electrode for this task; it gives you a correct weld finish.

 The Difference Between Vertical Up and Vertical Down Welding

 |The welder goes upwards from the bottom of a vertical surface.||The welder goes downwards from the top of a vertical surface.|